 The rollback process starts after a taxing unit formally adopts a tax rate.
-If the trustees of a school district adopt a tax rate that exceeds the rollback rate, it must automatically hold a tax rate ratification election (TRE).
+If the trustees of a school district adopt a tax rate that exceeds the voter-approval rate, it must automatically hold a tax rate ratification election (TRE).
 1 If a taxing unit other than a school district adopts a tax rate that exceeds the rollback tax rate, voters in the taxing unit may petition for an election on the tax increase.
 2 A successful election limits the taxing unit's current tax rate to the rollback tax rate.
 3

 While water districts follow Water Code provisions in most truth-in-taxation matters, they must follow procedures in the Tax Code when it comes to a rollback election.
 4